georgbuechner/dissonance/README.md

 ## Premise
-Several parts of the brain are in dissonance and started attacking each-other with strong potentials, aiming to destroy each-other.
+Several parts of the brain are in dissonance and started attacking each-other with strong potentials, aiming to destroy the others nucleus.

 Each player starts with a nucleus.
 One nucleus has control over a few cells surrounding it.
 By gathering different resources (iron, oxygen,